A topic from the subject of Nomenclature in Chemistry.

 Equipment and Techniques

-• X-ray Crystallography: X-ray crystallography is a technique that uses X-rays to determine the structure of a crystal.
-This technique can be used to determine the structure of biomolecules, such as proteins and DNA.
+• X-ray Crystallography: A technique using X-rays to determine the structure of a crystal.
+This can determine the structure of biomolecules, such as proteins and DNA.

-• Nuclear Magnetic Resonance (NMR) Spectroscopy: NMR spectroscopy is a technique that uses magnetic fields and radio waves to determine the structure of molecules.
-This technique can be used to determine the structure of biomolecules, such as proteins and RNA.
+• Nuclear Magnetic Resonance (NMR) Spectroscopy: A technique using magnetic fields and radio waves to determine the structure of molecules.
+This can be used to determine the structure of biomolecules, such as proteins and RNA.

-• Electron Microscopy: Electron microscopy is a technique that uses electrons to visualize the structure of molecules.
-This technique can be used to determine the structure of biomolecules, such as viruses and bacteria.
+• Electron Microscopy: A technique using electrons to visualize the structure of molecules.
+This can be used to determine the structure of biomolecules, such as viruses and bacteria.

 Types of Experiments

-• Crystallization: Crystallization is the process of forming a crystal from a solution.
-Crystals can be used for X-ray crystallography.
+• Crystallization: The process of forming a crystal from a solution, crucial for X-ray crystallography.

-• Solution NMR Spectroscopy: Solution NMR spectroscopy is a technique that uses NMR spectroscopy to determine the structure of molecules in solution.
+• Solution NMR Spectroscopy: NMR spectroscopy used to determine the structure of molecules in solution.

 Data Analysis